mkubrycz/mkubrycz.github.io/_posts/2019-02-24-mermaid-react-docker.md

 🧜‍♀️ If you use DDT (data-driven testing) methodology for UI testing, you might have come across a similar problem as I did.
 I had to create the **graphic representation of user flow** in the application, I'm testing.
 Like some kind of graphs or flowcharts that could be used both by automation and manual testing teams.
 We would use them as a wireframe for test scenarios and test cases.

 Flowcharts that I was about to create had to meet certain expectations:
-1. they should be built into the automation testing framework
+1. built into the automation testing framework
-2. they should utilize the same data I'm using for automated tests
+2. utilize the same data I'm using for automated tests
-3. they should be created automatically
+3. automatically created
-4. they should be easy to maintain
+4. easy to maintain
-5. they should be available for everybody to see them at any time
+5. available for everybody to see them at any time

 ## data

 Let's try to recreate this in case of a simple blog.
 This might not make much sense but, for the sake of the example, let's say it does 😅.
-We would have the following object to represent our user flow.
+The following object represents our user flow.

 ```js
 // data.js